vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 ### Reading time

 The default statistic method is 300 words per minute.
-You can override it by setting `wordPerminute` in the plugin configuration.
+You can override it by setting `themeConfig.plugins.readingTime.wordPerMinute`.
 This option does not support individual configuration on the page.

 ### View Count <Badge text="Support page config" />